gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

 This specifies that if we send a GET request to `<serverlocation>:<port>/csp/TaskManager/tasks`, we call the operation `getTasks` (implemented below).

 Using the ^%REST routine creates an Implementation Class (`impl.cls`) and a specification class (`spec.cls`).
 The specification class contains the OpenAPI specification in an XData block within the class.

-Any changes to the desired REST design should be done by editing the specification here, with the changes automatically propagating to the implementation class.
+**Any changes to the desired REST design should be done by editing the specification in the `spec.cls` file with the changes automatically propagating to the implementation class.**

+## Setting Web-Application Settings

+To view and edit the settings of a Web-Application go to `System Administration -> Security -> Applications -> Web Applications` and select the application name (`/csp/TaskManager`) from the list.

+For development, you may wish to bipass Authentication, in which case tick the `Unauthenticated` checkbox next to `Allowed Authenticated Methods`.

+You may also wish to define what access a User of your web-application automatically has.
+If so,  switch to the `Application Roles`, select the desired application roles from the Availble list, and then click Assign.
+For local development, you may wish to allow `%All` access, but for production you will need to be more careful about access and roles.

 ## Implementation class

-The implementation class (`Impl.cls`) will be generated with stub methods for the operations detailed in the OpenAPI specification.
+The implementation class (`impl.cls`) will be generated with stub methods for the operations detailed in the OpenAPI specification.
 This will be in the package name given as the name for the new application (`TaskManager`) in this example.

 ClassMethod getTasks() As %DynamicObject